A quantum optical description of photon statistics and cross-correlations in high harmonic generation: Model

 Let us consider the following Hamiltonian terms:

-where the first term corresponds to a two-level atom, with the operators $\sigma_i$ being the Pauli-matrices, the second term describes the quantized electromagnetic modes, and the third term expresses the interaction using dipole approximation.
+where the first term corresponds to a two-level atom, with the operators $\sigma_i$ being the Pauli-matrices, the second(fourth) term describes the quantized scattered(excitation) electromagnetic modes, and the third(fifth) term expresses the interaction using dipole approximation.
+Summations over HH(E) refers to summation over modes of the high harmonics(excitation).

-Whenever we wish to make statements about high-order harmonics, we can (at least to a first approximation) consider the laser pulse to be a classical time-dependent excitation.
-Utilizing the dipole-approximation, we are led to the following Hamiltonian \cite{GC16}: